colestrode/slack-standup-bot/README.md

 `SLACK_API_TOKEN`: Your Slack API token that you got from the Slack bot page.

-`REDIS_URL`: The URL to the Redis store that I'll use for my tremendous robot brain (don't worry, I don't store much there).
+`REDIS_URL`: The URL to the Redis server that I'll use for my tremendous robot brain (don't worry, I don't put much there).